Flat silicon gradient index lens with deep reactive-ion-etched 3-layer anti-reflection structure for millimeter and submillimeter wavelengths: Abstract

 \section{Abstract}

-We present the design, fabrication, and test of a 100~mm diameter flat gradient-index (GRIN) lens fabricated with high-resistivity silicon and combined with three-layer anti-reflection (AR) structures optimized for 160 - 355 GHz.
-The anti-reflection layers and gradient index are created by cutting sub-wavelength structures inside silicon wafers using multi-depth deep reactive-ion etching (DRIE).
-The subwavelength structures, post or holes, locally change the effective refractive index of silicon.
-The gradient index is obtained with hexagonal holes whose size vary along the lens radius, creating a parabolic index profile with an index of 3.15 in the middle of the lens, and 1.87 at the edge.
-We have fabricated a lens composed of five 525~\textmu m thick stacked GRIN wafers with one AR wafer on each side, and characterized it at 275~GHz.
+We present the design, fabrication, and characterization of a 100~mm diameter, flat, gradient-index (GRIN) lens fabricated with high-resistivity silicon, combined with a three-layer anti-reflection (AR) structure optimized for 160--355 GHz.
+Multi-depth, deep reactive-ion etching (DRIE) enables patterning of silicon wafers with sub-wavelength structures (posts or holes) to locally change the effective refractive index and thus create anti-reflection layers and a radial index gradient.
+The structures are non-resonant and, for sufficiently long wavelengths, achromatic.
+Hexagonal holes varying in size with distance from the optical axis create a parabolic index profile decreasing from 3.15 at the center of the lens to 1.87 at the edge.
+The AR structure consists of square holes and cross-shaped posts.
+We have fabricated a lens consisting of a stack of five 525~\textmu m thick GRIN wafers and one AR wafer on each face.
+We have characterized the lens over the frequency range 220--330~GHz, obtaining behavior consistent with Gaussian optics down to \textminus 14~dB and transmittance between 75\% and 100\%.

-\copyright 2023.
+\copyright 2024.
 All rights reserved.